eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 For the ***health care industry***, including health care informatics, health care analytics, health care management and hospital management, these are the skill sets for applied machine learning and data science roles.
 + skill set:
+	- Advanced level programming skills in Python, ideally developed from experience working on long-term commercial projects, including significant experience using SciPy and machine-learning packages (Numpy, Pandas, scikit-learn, etc) for the development of maintained components.
+Additional experience using PySpark a big plus.
+	- Ability to integrate and scale solutions that involve large data sources in SQL databases and/or distributed systems such as Hadoop, as well as considerable experience deploying at scale on cloud technologies such as AWS, GCP, Azure.
+	- A set of software-development values that ensures high-quality, readable and maintainable code is produced within an open and collaborative environment.
+	- A pragmatic approach in scope and design, seeking simple iterative solutions wherever possible to shorten the time-to-value of work.
+	- Knowledge of supervised machine learning methods, such as regularised regressions, ensemble tree classifiers (e.g. xgboost), Support Vector Machines, deep learning, etc.
+	- Additional experience developing in C++, R, Java, Scala, Java, JavaScript, or advanced ability user of shell scripting commands (grep, sed, awk, etc).
+	- A demonstrable interest (e.g. public GitHub repo, or online course completion) in one of the following machine learning libraries (or equivalents): TensorFlow, Spark MLLib or CRAN packages for machine learning.
+	- Knowledge of healthcare / life science issues involving Real-World Evidence.
++ skill set:
+	- software engineering
+	- big data analytics framework
+	- product innovation
+	- services and applications
+	- communicating with industrial and academic experts
+	- machine learning
+	- statistics
+	- interested in personalized medicine
+	- strong interest in industry projects
+	- data mining
++ skill set:
+	- IBM Research Lab in Mulhuddart, Dublin, Ireland.
+	- AI for Health and Social Care team
+	- state-of-the-art in AI and Healthcare Informatics.
++ skill set:
 	- BLAH.
 + skill set: